memhiret/landing-site/README.md

 # GrokET

-Website for GrokET, a product by iLearn ET.
+Website for GrokET, a product by Memhir ET.

 Designed & Built by [YOLET Designs](https://www.yoletent.com/yoletdesigns).